 Create a designated study zone.

 It doesn’t matter if it’s a kitchen table, a home office or your bedroom.
 The important thing is to have a workspace that’s reserved exclusively for your classwork.
 Keep the space clean and organized so you can be “in the zone” when it’s time to study!

 Mix in some time for physical activity.
 It will help manage kids’ energy levels so they can focus on their own schoolwork.
 Better yet, play with them!
 Even 15 minutes of quality time can give kids the adult interaction they crave and help them to respect your space when you need to study.

 Study at the right time for you.

 Are you a morning person or a night owl?
 Everyone has a time when they are most productive.
 Don’t force it!
 Choose a time of day when you are most alert and less likely to be tempted by distractions to engage in your classwork.

 Talk to your kids about what you need to be a successful student while they are at home.
 Once everyone knows the ground rules it will be easier for them to respect your space and study time.
 But remember, this is a big adjustment for everyone, so be flexible.

 We know this transition may seem like a challenge, but you have what it takes to get through this and come out on top.
-If you need assistance, reach out to your success coach.
+If you need assistance, reach out to your student services advisor.
 We’re here for you!